by Jeffrey W. Hamilton

 III.
 Love as an excuse to permit immorality in others

-A. Lately there has been discussion of recognizing homosexual unions.
-The common argument is “They really love each other, so how can you stand in the way?”
+A. The common argument for homosexual unions is “They really love each other, so how can you stand in the way?”

 1. It is used to justify marriages of those who had no right to marry in the first place.